2022 BBC Sports Personality of the Year Award

 The 2022 BBC Sports Personality of the Year took place on 21 December 2022 at the dock10 studios in Salford.
 Co-hosted by Gary Lineker, Clare Balding, Gabby Logan, and Alex Scott, the event was broadcast live on BBC One.
 It paid tribute to Queen Elizabeth II and her interest in sport following her death in September of that year.

 Beth Mead won the 2022 BBC Sports Personality of the Year Award, becoming the first female footballer to do so.
 2019 Winner and England Cricket Test captain Ben Stokes was the runner-up, while curler Eve Muirhead finished third.
 The BBC do not release the actual voting statistics.

 Nominees

 The nominees for the award were revealed on 20 December 2022.
+The judging panel included athletes Denise Lewis, Kelly Gallagher, and Stephen Hendry, sports journalists Nancy Gillen, Jack Fox, and Tumaini Carayol, S4C's Head of Sports Sue Butler, UK Sport CEO Sally Munday, and from the BBC Barbara Slater, Philip Bernie, and Gabby Cook.

+Beth Mead won the award, becoming the first female footballer, and the first footballer since Ryan Giggs in 2009, to win the award.
+She became the sixth footballer to win the award.
+Fellow footballer Jordan Henderson was the last to break into the top three, when he was runner-up in 2020.
+Cricketer Ben Stokes finished as runner-up behind Mead.
+He had previously won the award in 2019.
+Eve Muirhead finished in third place, becoming the first curler to finish in the top three, and the first participant from a winter sport in the top three since Torvill and Dean won in 1984.
+She was also the first Scot since Sir Andy Murray, who last won in 2016, to finish in the top three.

+Baroness Grey-Thompson, who came third in the competition in 2000, announced the winner, whilst Sir Chris Hoy, who won in 2008, presented the awards.

 Other awards

-In addition to the main award as "Sports Personality of the Year", several other awards were also announced: